anshimathur/group-4-project-1/README.md

 - Provide a comprehensive analysis to answer key questions about migration trends.

 ## Hypothesis
-We believe there is a statistically significant relationship between migration patterns and a country’s economic conditions, specifically economic freedom and GDP.
+We believe there is a statistically significant relationship between migration patterns and a country’s economic conditions as measured GDP and economic freedom, as well as noneconomic measurements such as conflict.

 ## Key Definitions